jazeem-azeez/DynamicRepo/README.md

 In short, this is a Rest Api Based Wrapper for Data Store With Event Messaging and triggers Sql Query Capability for Sql DataStores DataStores Supported are (Both Sql & No Sql) Postgres Sql Redis
+### this project is still not ready for public where as contributers and comments/ advices are invited

 # Api Routes
 ### api/v1/[mechanism]